Tazri/rnext/README.md

-# Module 3 : 3.2 : Thinking about UI declarativly in React - Finding Visual States
+# Module 3 : 3.3: Thinking About UI declaratively in React - Finalize React States & Connect Event Handlers

 To better understand how to think in React, you’ll walk through reimplementing this UI in React below: